Determinism and Quantum Mechanics with time Bell inequalities: Determinism and the violation of time Bell-like inequalities

 \section{Determinism and the violation of time Bell-like inequalities}

-We start with a large ensemble of free spin $1/2$ particles numbered by $n=1,2,3,\cdots N$, all of them prepared on some quantum state, and consider the following ideal experiment: we first fix a set of three space directions given by the unit 3-vectors $\vec{a}$, $\vec{b}$ and $\vec{c}$.
+We start with a large ensemble of free spin $1/2$ particles numbered by $n=1,2,3,\cdots N$, all of them prepared on the same quantum state, and consider the following ideal experiment: we first fix a set of three space directions given by the unit 3-vectors $\vec{a}$, $\vec{b}$ and $\vec{c}$.
 Then, on each particle we perform two successive spin measurements along two randomly selected directions out of this set: We prepare one particle and make two consecutive measurements, then prepare the next particle, reset time to zero and proceed in the same way, etc ...

 These \textquotedbl{}free\textquotedbl{} particles could evolve interacting, to some extent, with their environment in an uncontrollable way, and will certainly interact with the measurement apparatus.
 The latter includes the device that randomly selects the two measurement directions out of the three initially fixed directions.
 Consider now the physical system that includes the particles to be measured, the experimental facility and the interacting environment.
-We will refer to this system as the \textit{enlarged system}, hereafter represented by $E$, and will assume that such system can be considered as an isolated system, at least during two consecutive measurements.
-This is the usual starting point in the study of open quantum systems \cite{Breuer,Weiss} (where \textquotedbl{}open\textquotedbl{} refers here to the measured particles).
+In accordance with the Introduction, we will refer to this system as the \textit{enlarged system}, hereafter represented by $E$, and will assume that such system can be considered as an isolated system during the whole experiment.

-We now define our notion of determinism following what happens, for example, with Newtonian determinism (where, aside from some {}``pathological'' cases, the initial position and velocity, i. e., the initial conditions, allow us to know some piece of the trajectory of a particle).
-We will make the corresponding deterministic hypothesis for the enlarged system $E$.
-Then, not only the successive spin measurement outcomes, $\pm\hbar$/2, are determined from the initial conditions, but also the successively selected measurement directions are determined too, whatever the selection mechanism is.
-Notice that we do not impose any restrictions on the assumed initial conditions: In particular, they could range over non causally connected space-time regions.
+We now define our notion of determinism following what happens, for example, with Newtonian determinism (where, aside from some ``pathological'' cases, the initial position and velocity, i. e., the initial conditions, allow us to know some piece of the trajectory of a particle).
+We will make the corresponding deterministic hypothesis \textbf{for the enlarged system} $E$.
+Then, not only the successive spin measurement outcomes, $\pm\hbar$/2, are determined from the initial conditions on $E$, but also the successively selected measurement directions are determined too, whatever the selection mechanism is: The precise way this will be implemented is discussed below.
+Notice that we do not impose any restrictions on the assumed initial conditions: In particular, they could be non local, i.e. they could range over non causally connected space-time regions.